Arches National Park Quarter

 Arches National Park of Utah was founded originally as a national monument in 1929.
 After several changes, and with additional land acquired, in 1971 it was finally declared a national park.

-Tourists can come hike many of the trails in the 119 square miles of the park, ranging in elevations of just over 4,000 feet to over 5,500 feet.
+Tourists can come hike many of the trails in the 119 square miles of the national park, ranging in elevations of just over 4,000 feet to over 5,500 feet.
 With over 800,000 visitors a year, it is clear that this is a hit destination spot.